-Ionosphere conditions in this week were betweeen quiet to minor level.
+Ionosphere conditions in this week were quiet besides moderate on 9th December.

-There was depression of foF2 more than 30% from its median value.
-The foF2 depressions were impacted to the radiowave propagation over the ionosphere which known as the MUF Depression.
-Also, the minimum frequencies (fmin) of the ionosphere in this week were in quiet conditions.
-The increment of fmin that could be a source of disturbance in the HF radio communication which known as a Shortwave Fadeout (SWF) or Radio Blackout (RB).
-Based on the ionospheric observations using GISTM over Bandung and Biak the scintillation (S4) condition for this week was in quiet to moderate level with S4 index value were between 0.25 and 0.5.
-The error positioning conditions were normal to slight levels conditions that determined by the index W values were between +/- 1 to +/- 2.
+The moderate level was regarding the depression of foF2 more than 30% of its median value for about 3 hours duration.
+While the minimum frequencies (fmin) of the ionosphere in this week were in quiet conditions.
+Based on the ionospheric observations using GISTM over Bandung and Biak the scintillation (S4) condition for this week was in quiet level with S4 index value were below 0.25.
+The error positioning conditions were in normal level conditions which determined by the +/- 1 of index W values.

 For daily space weather information and forecast, please refer to our Space Weather Information and Forecast Services (SWIFtS) official website at swifts.sains.lapan.go.id or please e-mail us for request by facsimile